-All routes ran Sme tength of Day. eg East end rowle runs the ends Soul time as other routes do we reed large, half ompty buses.
-Smaller busses, increase access to residential greas incorporate pulseic trougher ishool buses for high schools - WIN get Bridges use to teling transit
+All routes, run Saltergth of Day. eg cast end Note runs the ends Soul time as other routes do we need large, half ompty prises Smalles busses, increase access to residential greas in corporate public transport Eschool buses for high schools - will get shulak use to teling transit

-SEXIER BUSES TO ENCOURAGE USERS FROM All DemoGRAPHICS
+SEXIER BUSES TO ENCOURAGE USERS FROM All BADHICS Demographics that enhance the city, the more pride in the city

-LOOK TO IMPLIMENT BRT ON CORE ROYTES (MAINLINE, ARTHUR) WITH PRIORITIZED SIGNALLING ?
-DEDICATED LANES
+LOOK TO IMPLIMENT BRT ON CORE ROUTES (MASINLING, ARTHUR) WITH PRIVEITIZED SIGNALLINGS DEDICATED LANES longer Bus hours 10 work around har times

-BETTER AND MORE Bus SHELTERS

-Add A -7Airport Express 305 From WaterSt To City Hall To Air Post creat devices

-Bus stops: lets us off across from Silvercity but we have to cross 4 lanes to get to farmers market.

-Free bus service for people going to Volunteer activities - the more people engaging in activities that enhance the city, the more pride in the city langer Bus hours 10 work around har times
+BETTER AND MORE Bus SHELTERS Add A -7Airport Express Bus From WaterSt To City Hall To Air Port Great de yes Bus stops: lets TRANSIT us off across from Silvercity but we have to cross A lanes to get to farmers market.
+Free bus service for people going to Volunteer activities - the more people engaging in activities

-1 RANSIT The buses are dirty and have a smell, poor air circulation
+O TRANSIT The buses are dirty and have a smell, poor air circulation hows for buses Inconsistencies in Transit coutes on Northside on Sindays) Holidays Longer bus hows longer running